 The parents' guide to what's in this website.

 Parents need to know that Movies Anywhere is a movie storage and viewing site that consolidates purchases across multiple services.
 Users aren't asked to enter an age when registering, so kids might be able to sign up, although the site indicates in multiple locations that it's for users 13 and older.
 Parents can set some controls to allow kids to watch only movies with a certain rating.
-And to actually add and watch movies, they'll need to have a digital media account to link their Movies Anywhere account to.
-Some films may have mature content in the areas of sex, drugs, language, or violence, but they can only be watched with a digital subscription or a purchase of that film.
-Otherwise, trailers are generally acceptable for most audiences.
+And to actually add and watch movies, you need to have a digital media account to link your Movies Anywhere account to.
+Some available/featured films may have mature content in the areas of sex, drugs, language, or violence, but they can only be watched with a digital subscription or a purchase of that film.
+Trailers on the site itself are generally appropriate for most audiences.
 The site also offers a watch-together feature that works across TVs, the web, and mobile devices.
 Movies Anywhere is one of Common Sense Media's paying content partners, but the site was reviewed by an independent writer.